How Audible’s CEO Is Working To Lift Up The City Around The Company’s Office

 Moving to Newark

 Unlike companies that are lured to incorporate in cities with tax benefits and other government subsidies, Katz says he made the move to Newark without any perks, “We just did it because we wanted to.
 At that point, we knew we were becoming really successful.”
 But he says they didn’t want to be another company that was successful and then parachuted into a community in distress for charity dinners.
-Instead Katz saw the potential to impact a community in need at its core, and he has been experimenting with a wide range of programs and policies to maximize the impact of being in Newark.
+Instead, Katz saw the potential to impact a community in need at its core, and he has been experimenting with a wide range of programs and policies to maximize the impact of being in Newark.

 “The first thing I did was kind of make a rule that we would only hire Newark’s students for paid internships, of which we had many.”
 This was at a time when Audible was quickly becoming the largest employer of actors in the New York City area, to do voice work reading books.
 In their office in Newark “there were actors everywhere, and all these amazing kids, largely from North Star Academy, [a public charter school based in Newark and one of the first in New Jersey],” says Katz.

-Over the last decade this program has morphed into an internship, mentorship, and college scholarship program.
+Over the last decade, this program has morphed into an internship, mentorship, and college scholarship program.
 The program now has 26 interns and 29 scholars, “We embed these interns in Audible departments; teach them professional and communications soft-skills through a non-cognitive skills curriculum; and support them with scholarships through college.
 Our culture has soared by bringing in these amazing kids.”

 In addition, “nearly half of Audible’s entry-level customer service positions are filled with Newark’s residents.
 And our recruiting team is doubling down on ways to focus on community recruiting with the goal of identifying Newark talent for opportunities across all levels.”

 In an effort to bring cultural diversity and economic vitality to Newark, and shorter commutes, Audible has been motivating its employees to live in the city and support local businesses.
-The company has redeveloped the Hahne & Company building in downtown Newark, providing 20 Audible employees with one year of free rent to live there through a housing lottery that was announced at the start of the year.
-Audible has now expanded the program to offer a $250 monthly subsidy to cover living expenses.
+The company has supported the redevelopment of the Hahne & Company building in downtown Newark, by providing 20 Audible employees with one year of free rent to live there through a housing lottery that was announced at the start of the year.
+Audible has now expanded the program to offer a $250 monthly subsidy to cover living expenses to employees who want to move to Newark.
 Audible also offers pre-paid debit cards that employees can use to dine at Newark restaurants of their choice.

 Through a series of such moves, Katz has integrated his company with the city where they work.
 It’s a strikingly different approach from the one that tech companies like Apple, Facebook or Google have taken, in building giant corporate campuses with shuttle buses that bring employees to work from faraway locations.

-Newark Venture Partners Lab
+Newark Venture Partners Fund

 Perhaps Katz’s biggest insight to transform Newark came from the realization that if Newark had other employers of the scale of Audible, it would transform the city financially and culturally.
-He has taken this on as his new project, creating Newark Venture Partners Lab, which is an independent early stage venture fund, supported by Audible, on the 7th floor of the Audible building.
+He has taken this on as his new project, creating Newark Venture Partners Fund, which is an independent early stage venture fund, supported by Audible, on the 7th floor of the Audible building.
 The facility currently hosts 26 companies and 70 founders.

 When 1,200 entrepreneurs applied to be part of the space, Katz wasn’t surprised by the demand.
 “There are 40,000 college students here [in Newark], and the vast majority, are first-in-family degree getters, that come from immigrant-backgrounds.
 If you look at all the stats of who creates high-tech companies—something like 70% of patents in the last 10 years—that’s the profile.”

-Note: Corrections: This article has been updated to reflect the accurate founding date of Audible and when Katz began his journalism career, as well as to note that the name of the project is the Newark Venture Partners Fund, the Newark Venture Partners Lab is part of the fund.
-Additionally, the company did not redevelop the Hahne & Company building itself, but rather assisted in the development by providing housing subsidies.